 This week's unmissable art

-Here are the ten new art shows you'd be mad to miss
+Here are the twenty new art shows you'd be mad to miss

 Must-see photography exhibitions

 See the best snaps on show in London this week

 We talk to the artist about 'Notes on Protesting', penned by local primary school children who, it turns out, are peeved with puke on the pavements

 Must-see art exhibitions in London

 Upcoming art exhibitions in London

 The last time there was a major retrospective of Barbara Hepworth’s work in London, the First Lady of British modernism attended herself (we’re hoping she wore her fabulous fur coat).
 That was in 1968.
 Forty-odd years later, Tate Britain’s summer 2015 show looks to reassess the reputation of this sculptor of famously holey forms who, thanks in part to her beautifully preserved studio in St Ives, is forever associated with Cornwall, where she lived from 1939 until her death in 1975.
 Hepworth, though, was internationally famous, a bona fide art star (hence the fur coat) whose works grace museums and public spaces around the world – most notably ‘Single Form’, which stands in the plaza of the United Nations building in New York.
 The show includes carvings and sculptures in wood, stone and bronze, along with drawings, collages, textiles and experimental photogram works.